trbehera/docs/docs/fdo/fdo-client-sdk-reference-guide.md

 Modules are defined by the device manufacturer (ODM) and are pieces of code that have a specific name and perform a specific function.
 Firmware update, key provisioning, and Wi-Fi* network setup are some examples of common functionality that could be provided by modules.

-A module must be able to report information [called the ***Device Service Information (DSI)***], to IOT Platform, and accept configuration information [called the ***Owner Service Information (OSI)***], from the Owner Service.
-A module must also be able to publish details of what information it will report as DSI and what information it will accept as OSI.
+A module must be able to report information [called the ***Device ServiceInfo***], to IOT Platform, and/or accept configuration information [called the ***Owner ServiceInfo***], from the Owner Service.
+A module must also be able to publish details of what information it will report as Device ServiceInfo and/or what information it will accept as Owner ServiceInfo.
 This is done in the form of key-value pairs.
 The key identifies a parameter and the value provides the value of the parameter.

-A module will publish its interface in the form of DSI keys with associated valid values and OSI keys with associated valid values.
-The Owner Service is expected to be aware of all devices it will onboard and associated DSI and OSI interfaces.
+A module will publish its interface in the form of Device and Owner ServiceInfo Keys (ServiceInfoKey) with associated valid values (ServiceInfoVal).
+The Owner Service is expected to be aware of all devices it will onboard and associated Device and Owner ServiceInfo interfaces.

 !!! note
+	In this release, a module can only be integrated for processing Owner ServiceInfo.
+Support for integrating Device ServiceInfo modules into the Client SDK will be added in future releases.

+!!! note
 	The expectation is that over time, much like reusable libraries, modules providing specific functionality such as firmware updates or key provisioning will become standardized in terms of their capabilities and interfaces.
 Device manufactures will simply port the modules and include these libraries to their device implementation.
 A similar development is expected to occur on the Owner Server side where standard libraries will be developed to interact with the device module and included in the Owner Server implementation.

 When a device is onboarded, a secure channel is established between the device and Owner Server after the device has authenticated the Owner Server and vice-versa (during the TO2 protocol).
-At this point, the Owner Server can query information from the device (DSI) and send down configuration information to the device (OSI).
-The secure channel uses encryption and integrity protection to secure DSI/OSI data in transit from/to the device.
+At this point, the Owner Server can query information from the device (Device ServiceInfo) and send down configuration information to the device (Owner ServiceInfo).
+The secure channel uses encryption and integrity protection to secure Device ServiceInfo/Owner ServiceInfo data in transit from/to the device.

-In addition to DSI and OSI, FDO defines ***Pre-Service Info*** or ***PSI***, a mechanism that the Owner Server can use to inform the device of its expectations in terms of module support.
-This precedes DSI and OSI and contains a list of expected modules along with basic capabilities expected of the module.
+The Device ServiceInfo must always send 'devmod' module as the very first module, containing a list of supported modules along with basic capabilities expected of the module.
 The following section details the interactions between the Application, Client SDK and Device-specific Modules.

 ### Integrated Operational Flows